The Sudan Report

-It is just over 100 days since ICC indicted genocidaire Field-Marshall Omer Al-Bashir, President of the defunct Republic stood center-stage in Juba to be deliriously cheered by his erstwhile enemies.
+It is just over 100 days since the International Criminal Court (ICC) indicted genocidaire Field-Marshall Omer Al-Bashir, President of the Sudan.
+Now here he stood to center-stage in Juba, South Sudan, to be deliriously cheered by his erstwhile enemies as they celebrate their political independence from his regime.
 The world sighed at the relief of a relatively peaceful end to decades of conflict, death and displacement, and reveled in the promise of an independent South Sudan.
 It has been a short honeymoon.

 Bereft of oil the north faces a chronic fiscal shock and a deep recession that could tear apart the remnants of Sudan.
 Government is yet to reconstitute itself since the departure of a third of the antebellum cabinet to the South’s new government.
 And despite the need to draft a new Constitution to replace the “interim” document brought into being through the 2005 Comprehensive Peace Agreement, no process has been unveiled, and little progress has been made on building blocks of nationhood as basic as citizenship.
 Willful delusion, hubris and a recalcitrant leadership has left the country adrift with an unaccountable government largely paralysed amid steeply escalating food prices, and an acute and worsening dollar shortage.